 The swallowing pattern (SOC and SNOC) accounted for the high statistical significance in the variability of the LTA, RTA, LMM, and RMM SEMG data, but was not able to account for the variability in the LSC, RSC, LDA, and RDA muscles.

-Analysis of variance (ANOVA): incidence of gender, age, and swallowing pattern (SOC, SNOC) on duration of swallowing.
+Table 7 shows the incidence of gender, age, and swallowing pattern (SOC and SNOC) on the duration of swallowing.

 Gender and age did not account for the variability in the duration of swallowing.

 The swallowing pattern explained in a significant way (p = 0.04) the variability in the duration of swallowing.

 In 1953, Jankelson stated that the only physiologic occlusal contact during mastication occurs when swallowing takes place.
 Occlusal stability is needed to give a skeletal support to the muscular events related to swallowing .
 Up to now, some orthodontic schools aim to obtain correct swallowing when the occlusal contact is reached during swallowing.

 In our sample of healthy patients, 57 of 111 swallowed without any occlusal contact and 54 had occlusal contact.
 Sadalla, in a kinesiographic study, stated that 70% of dentate patients swallowed with the interposition of the tongue between the teeth arches.

 According to Erkin et al. who suggested a different nervous control and peripheral muscular pattern of spontaneous and voluntarily swallows, the difference reported in Monaco and Sadalla studies could be due to different method and different swallow protocol used.
 Furthermore, Monaco studied the spontaneous saliva svallowing, Sadalla investigated the voluntarily dry swallowing.
 Nevertheless, swallowing without occlusal contact seems to be frequent in healthy people.